UnT-Labs/flutter_ffi_native_opencv/README.md

-# Flutter Native OpenCV using FFI Plugin
+# Flutter OpenCV FFI Plugin
 - For: Android & IOS
 - How to using:
 + Method 1: clone project and using as a plugin